archlinux/alpm/alpm-db/README.md

 ## Features

-- `cli`: enables the commandline interface for the `alpm-db-desc` binary (enabled by default)
+- `cli`: enables the commandline interface for the `alpm-db-desc` binary.
 - `_winnow-debug`: enables the `winnow/debug` feature for
-  step-by-step parser debugging
+  step-by-step parser debugging.

 ## Contributing